KJeff01/Cobra/README.md

 There are three personalities so far:

 AC: Focus on Cannon/Mortar technology.
 AR: Focus on Flamer/Mortar technology.
-AB: Focus on Machine-gun/Rocket technology.
+AB: Focus on Rocket technology.
+AM: Mortars/lasers/machine-guns.

 All personalities may use machine-guns/lasers (changes depending on starting technology).
 Hard/insane difficulty enables some hidden weapons (Heavy Plasma Laucher/EMP Mortar) for Cobra (very small chance of being built at any given time after it obtains tracked propulsion).